emberjs/data/guides/the-manual/requests/index.md

 # Making Requests

-Requests are how your application fetches or updates data stored remotely.
+Requests are how your application fetches or updates ***data stored remotely***.

 ***What Does Remote Mean?***

-Most commonly remote data refers to data that is stored on your server and accessed and updated via your backend API.
+Usually *remote* refers to data that is stored on your server and accessed and updated via your backend API.

 But it doesn't have to be!
 Remote really boils down to [persistence](https://en.wikipedia.org/wiki/Persistence_(computer_science)) - the ability for data to be reliably stored and retrieved again at a later time.
+[LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), [SessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage), [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) and even the [File System](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system) could each be considered a remote source of data for your application.

 <br>
 <img class="dark-only" src="../../images/requests-dark.png" alt="waves of reactive signals light up space" width="100%">